Reshetnikoff/m.tuberculosis-research-code/README.md

 To get quality evaluation of directr assocation based on WHO catalogue, run jupyter notebook './who_pred/who analysis.ipynb'.
 As a result of the work, intermediate files and TableS23 will appear

+### Figure 3

+Figure with average ROC-AUC score of logistic regression models trained on features majorly selected by different methods and direct association based on WHO catalogue is made by running jupyter notebook './Quality metrics figure (Fig 3).ipynb'

 ## Population structure